-How Do I File Chapter 7?
+How Do I File Chapter 7 Bankrupcty?

 How to File for Chapter 7 Bankruptcy in Detroit, MI

 This is the right form of bankruptcy for those who are in very serious financial trouble, with too many debts that just cannot be managed.
 Although this form of bankruptcy allows for assets above a certain value to be liquidated to pay off the debt, a large majority of people actually lose nothing other than many of their debts.

 Detroit attorney Marshall D. Schultz has helped over 10,000 people in the Detroit area with this process and has over 50 years of experience in bankruptcy law.
-Call the firm for assistance, as filing for Chapter 7 is not a simple process for a regular person who is unfamiliar with the bankruptcy court.
+Failing for Chapter 7 is not a simple process for a regular person who is unfamiliar with the bankruptcy court.
 Any error can seriously backfire, and it is important that you don't take any chances.

 The Steps in Filing Chapter 7

-- Step One - Determine if you qualify to file for Chapter 7.
+- Step 1.
+Eligibilty - Determine if you qualify to file for Chapter 7.
 This step involves the "means test" which measures your assets, liabilities, and income against the state's median.
 If you fall below the median, you will qualify.
 The means test is a complex test, and it must be completely accurate.
 It is advised that you get help from a professional, as you definitely do not want to make any errors.
 Many people qualify.

 Contact Marshall D. Schultz and speak to us about filing for Chapter 7 bankruptcy protection.